umaa-java-sept-2020/core-java-examples/documents/activities/test-dec-2020-1.md

 # OOPS , STRING, ENUM, ARRAYS, CUSTOM TYPES, CODING
 ## CUSTOM TYPES
 * Design a Person class.
 Where his address is has-a relationship.
+* Display Person & Adrress has-relationshop using toString().
+It must display content of object.
+* Assume you have Person (where each person has an address) array.
+Display Person[] using toString().
+It must display content of object.
 * Design a class called Person and Doctor.
 It must say Doctor is a Person.
 * Does has-a relationship represents composition?
 * How many types of compositions are available.

 ## CODING (Write with Junit)
 * Given a character array.
 Reverse it using custom logic.